vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/events.md

 * Show Files
     - Display & Download media files associated with a breakout.
-* Refresh Button
-    - Used to reload the Stream Viewer.
 * Video Player
     - Used for viewing the streaming session.
 * Comments